-I have already talked a lot about Panda and Penguin algo, which Google started rolling out from last year and now both of this algo is SEO’s night mare.
-Panda and penguin update changed the face of SEO and now SEO is getting more Social than just links and on site and on-page optimization.
+I have already talked a lot about Panda and Penguin algorithm, which Google started rolling out from last year and now both of this algorithm is SEO’s nightmare.
+Panda and penguin update changed the face of SEO and now SEO is getting more Social than just links and on-site and on-page optimization.

-- Penguin hit usually happens due to low quality link and bad linking (Internal and external)
+- Penguin hit usually happens due to low-quality link and bad linking (Internal and external)

 This is a very easy to use online tool and all you need to do is, give access to your Google analytic account, select the profile and site for which you wish to check for Panda and penguin penalty and it will show a timeline of traffic and you can analyze depending upon traffic drop or increase.

 You can check out Penguintool here and do let me know how useful this tool is for you?
 Also, don’t forget to share this post and let your reader know about this handy tool.

-Website Penalty checker:
+Google Website Penalty checker:

 This is another tool which I discovered recently and it relies on SEMRUSH organic traffic data.
 What I like here is, you can check Panda or Penguin penalty for any website without having access to Google analytics.
 Simply go to the website here, add the domain name and select the search engine you are targeting and hit Go.

 If you wish to keep yourself updated with the latest algorithm changes, make sure to subscribe to my Email newsletter for instant updates.
 Also, here are some guides from the past, which will help your SEO campaign up to date with the latest update.

 - How to write content that Google will love